How To Care For a Caladium

 • Grow caladiums in acidic soil that's moist and well drained.

-• Water your caladium often, but don't over water it.
+• Water your caladium often, but beware of excess water.

 • Spray your indoor caladium to imitate the moist air of a greenhouse [source: Plant Care].